amoffat/manifest/README.md

 ## Image analysis

-You can pass in a file to make use of a model's multimodal abilities.
-It supports `Path`, `io.BytesIO` and `io.BufferedReader`
+Analyze images by passing in a Path to a file.

 ```python
 from pathlib import Path